From cot to bed

 It's also best to wait until your child is emotionally ready to move to a bed and physically able to get in and out of the bed safely.

-Some reasons for moving from cot to bed
+Why children might move from cot to bed

 It might be time for your child to move to a bed if: